lars-t-hansen/Jobanalyzer/README.md

-* The main use case is for jobs that run (or ran) "for a while", that is, more than a few seconds at least, possibly the bar is set higher.
-(For reference, a 20,000 x 20,000 matrix multiply runs in about 10s on a 2080 card; that task probably would not qualify.)
+* The main use case is for jobs that run (or ran) "for a while", that is, more than a few seconds at least, possibly the bar is set significantly higher.
+(For reference, a 20,000 x 20,000 matrix multiply runs in about 10s on a 2080 card; that task probably would not and should not qualify.)
 At the same time, one use case asks for "historical usage statistics".
 It's open whether those statistics also include smaller jobs.

 * Several use cases above compare the consumed resources to the (explicitly or implicitly) requested resources, or to the available